wavegate/obsidian_vault/Neuroengineering/computational model DRG.md

-developed a computer model of clinical DRGS volume conductor model of human L5 DRG, co
+developed a computer model of clinical DRGS volume conductor model of human L5 DRG, common stimulation target to manage chronic foot pain coupled this anatomical model to multi-compartment models of Abeta- and C fibers showed that at stimulation amplitudes within typical clinical ranges, electrical stimulation is driving the activity of Abeta-fibers but not activating C-fibers